PROSA-Project/prosa/doc/guidelines.md

 2. General principle: **Rewrite with equalities, do not unfold definitions.**
 Avoid unfolding definitions in anything but “basic facts” files.
 Main proofs should not unfold low-level definitions, processor models, etc. Rather, they should rely exclusively on basic facts so that we can change representations without breaking high-level proofs.
 3. In particular, for case analysis, prefer basic facts that express all possible cases as a disjunction.
 Do not destruct the actual definitions directly.
     - Aside: Sometimes, it is more convenient to use a specific inductive type rather than a disjunction.
-See for instance `PeanoNat.Nat.compare_spec` in the Coq standard library or Section 4.2.1 of the [Mathcomp book](https://math-comp.github.io/mcb/book.pdf) for more details.
+See for instance `PeanoNat.Nat.compare_spec` in the Rocq standard library or Section 4.2.1 of the [Mathcomp book](https://math-comp.github.io/mcb/book.pdf) for more details.
 However, we generally prefer the use of a disjunction for readability whenever possible and reasonable.
 4. Do not explicitly reference proof terms in type classes (because they might change with the representation).
 Instead, introduce lemmas that restate the proof term in a general, abstract way that is unlikely to change and rely on those.
 Guideline: do not name proof terms in type classes to prevent explicit dependencies.

 ### Auto-Generated Names

 Some tactics, like `intros.` (without arguments) can introduce hypotheses with automatically generated names (typically `H`, `H0`, `H1`, `H2`).
 The use of such tactic should be avoided as they make the proofs less robust (any change can easily shift the naming).
 Note that ssreflect offers `move=> ?` that can be used when naming is not needed, while still being robust, because it ensures the automatically named hypotheses cannot be explicitly mentioned in the proof script.
-The fact that no automatically generated name is explicitly referred to is checked in the CI with the `-mangle-names` option of Coq.
+The fact that no automatically generated name is explicitly referred to is checked in the CI with the `-mangle-names` option of Rocq.

 ### Choice of Tactics